vdchoi/vdchoi.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>My name is Victor Choi.
-Currently I work as a Senior Product Analyst at TrueCar, leading the product analytic teams on the Marketplace and Growth verticals.
+<p>My name is Victor Choi.</p>

+<p>Currently I work as a Senior Product Analyst at TrueCar, leading the product analytics teams on our Marketplace and Growth verticals.
+    I enjoy researching experimentation methods, applied machine learning, and business strategy.
+If you have any good receommendations, please let me know!</p>

-    When I'm not working, I love to cook, read, and travel!
-I'll post some of favorites around my blog.</p>
+<p>Aside from work, I love to cook, read, and travel.
+I'll post some of favorites around my website.</p>

 </div>